 Every Hitachi High-Tech OES analyzer comes with the market’s most comprehensive GRADE Database.
 We recommend that you take some time to create some tailor-made grade libraries to suit your applications.
 This will make the process of checking if melt material meets a specified grade (or whether it needs any additional material) as quick as a glance.

 Working out what adjustments you need to make if your melt material isn’t hitting the targeted grade can be a long-winded and complicated affair.
 We offer an optional charge correction software package that can take on the job of calculating the most cost-effective solution for you.

 The way you report your data is an important starting point part for any analysis.
 Listing data in a dense, unstructured list is going to seriously hamper your ability to pull out actionable insights.
 Luckily, both our software comes with report and certificate creation tools, meaning you can easily present data in a way that works for you.

 Statistical process control

 There are also ways to make the statistical process control (SPC) easier to manage.
 SPC software enables you to collect, maintain, evaluate and archive your measurement data for production and control samples.
 Be 100% prepared for audits by monitoring your process at every stage and by filtering, sorting and preparing analytical data for reports and certificates.

-Creating the optimum analysis solutions for foundries all over the world is about more than creating the most effective and easy to use OES analysers.
+Creating the optimum analysis solutions for foundries all over the world is about more than creating the most effective and easy to use OES analyzers.
 Over 45 years, Hitachi High-Tech has also been providing the best ways for companies to turn their analysis data into insight that adds value to their operations.
-Our expert team is always happy to help you get the best out of your analyser, especially when it comes to crunching the data.
+Our expert team is always happy to help you get the best out of your analyzer, especially when it comes to crunching the data.